 \subsection{Dataset}

 We describe three benchmarks: MD17 \cite{chmiela2017machine, chmiela2019sgdml, chmiela2018towards}, QM9 \cite{ruddigkeit2012enumeration, ramakrishnan2014quantum}, and OC20 \cite{ocp_dataset}.
-The original MD17 dataset \cite{chmiela2017machine} consists of 10 small molecules.
-For each molecule, dataset contains energy and forces for different geometry with more than 10k structures, based on DFT calculation.
-Instead of using original dataset we used dataset consist of 1,000 training sample \cite{chmiela2018towards} with more precise calculation than original MD17 dataset.
-The task of the datasets are predicting forces and energy of given conformation, from other conformations of specific molecule.
+The original MD17 dataset \cite{chmiela2017machine} comprises 10 small molecules.
+For each molecule, the dataset contains energy and forces for different geometries with more than 10k structures, based on DFT calculations.
+Instead of using original dataset, we used a dataset comprising 1,000 training samples \cite{chmiela2018towards} with more precise calculations than the original MD17 dataset.
+The task of the datasets is to predict the forces and energy of a given conformation from other conformations of specific molecules.

 QM9 comprises 134k small organic molecules consisting of carbon, hydrogen, nitrogen, oxygen, and fluorine in an equilibrium state.
 All molecular conformations and their corresponding properties were created through computational simulations based on DFT calculation.
 The datasets contains stable three-dimensional coordinates of each molecule and their 12 scalar quantum chemical properties, including geometric, energetic, electronic, and thermodynamic properties of given molecular structure.
 The task of the datasets is to predict the properties from molecular conformation.
 As the datasets contain comprehensive chemicals with high consistence \cite{ramakrishnan2014quantum}, many molecular property prediction tasks were evaluated on the datasets.